andols-dev/breaking_bad_project/README.md

-App that fetches data from the BreakingBad API: https://breakingbadapi.com
+Responsive App that fetches data from the BreakingBad API: https://breakingbadapi.com

 Built with Vanilla Javascript.